SolsmaHawk/SDLoopingVideoView/README.md

 ## License

-SDFancyTextField is available under the MIT license.
+SDLoopingVideoView is available under the MIT license.
 See the LICENSE file for more info.